PatrickLevy/basicapi/README.md

   - They have a free tier
   - Provide a public URL (instead of a raw ip address)
   - They enable SSL by default (https)
-  - It pretty easy to integrate into GitHub for automatic deployment of code upon merge.
+  - It is pretty easy to integrate into GitHub for automatic deployment of code upon merge.
 - They are certainly other cloud hosting providers, these are just that two that I've used

 ## Depolying your server to Heroku